Hey there! I’m so happy you stopped by! I want to take this moment to let you know I see you.

 We can listen to our fears, doubt, and worry with curiosity and follow them to our need, then we’re able to find ways to move forward with greater confidence, strength, and determination.

 That’s right, your fears are there to show you how to focus on what’s most important to you.
-So often we get caught up by our fears, we focus on them with pinpoint precision – to the exclusion of all else.
-We give them a lot of power to hold us in place, but we fail to use them to move forward.
+So often we get caught up by our fears and guilt, we focus on them with pinpoint precision – to the exclusion of all else.
+We give them a lot of power to hold us in place.
+But we can also use them to move forward.

 With some practice you can broaden your focus and see how your fears and worries can actually help you discover how to move forward.